Simon-K-Schaefer/ManifoldX/README.md

 ```

 ## Ala scan and 20AA scan
-The base version of ManifoldX subtitutes every resdiue with Ala to identify important residue due to loss of
+The base version of ManifoldX substitutes every residue with Ala to identify important residue due to loss of
 interaction energy.
 ManifoldX_20AA substitutes every residues with all 20 natural AA to create protein variants with possible interaction energy
-improvements or identify disruptive substitutions for binding or strucutural stability.
+improvements or identify disruptive substitutions for binding or structural stability.
 ManifoldX_20AA contains the Ala Scan as subset.
 The Ala scan is roughly 20-fold faster than the 20AA substitution.

 ```bash